openstack-attic/image-api/doc/image-api-v2/image-api-v2.0.md

 ##Operations

-The 'application/openstack-images-v2.1-json-patch' media type supports a subset of the operations defined in the 'application/json-patch+json' media type.
-The operation to perform is expressed as the value of the "op" member of the operation object.
+The application/openstack-images-v2.1-json-patch media type supports a subset of the operations defined in the application/json-patch+json media type.
+Specify the operation in the "op" member of the request object.

-* The operations supported are: "add", "remove", "replace".
+* The supported operations are add, remove, and replace.
-* It is an error condition if an operation object contains no recognized operation member.
+* If an operation object contains no recognized operation member, an error occurs.

-The location within the target image where the requested operation is to be performed is specified by using the "path" member of the operation object.
+Specify the location where the requested operation is to be performed in the target image in the "path" member of the operation object.

-* The member value is a string containing a restricted JSON pointer value that references the location where the operation is to be performed within the target image.
+* The member value is a string containing a restricted JSON-pointer value that references the location where the operation is to be performed within the target image.

-Where appropriate (that is, for the "add" and "replace" operations), the operation object must contain a third data member, "value".
+Where appropriate (that is, for the "add" and "replace" operations), the operation object must contain the "value" data member.

 * The member value is the actual value to add (or to use in the replace operation) expressed in JSON notation.
 (For example, strings must be quoted, numeric values are unquoted.)

-The payload for a PATCH request must be a *list* of json objects, each of which adheres to one of the formats described below.
+The payload for a PATCH request must be a *list* of JSON objects.
+Each object must adhere to one of the following formats.

 * add

-The "add" operation adds a new value at a specified location in the target image.
+The add operation adds a new value at a specified location in the target image.
 The location must reference an image property to add to an existing image.

-The operation object contains a "value" member that specifies the value to be added.
+The operation object specifies a "value" member and associated value.

 Example:

-    { "op": "add", "path": "/login-name", "value": "kvothe"}
+    PATCH /images/{image_id}

+    [
+       {
+          "op":"add",
+          "path":"/login-name",
+          "value":"kvothe"
+       }
+    ]

+You can also use the add operation to add a location to the set of locations that are associated with a specified image ID, as follows:

+Example:

+    PATCH /images/{image_id}

+    [
+       {
+          "op":"add",
+          "path":"/locations/1",
+          "value":"scheme4://path4"
+       }
+    ]

 * remove

-The "remove" operation removes the specified image property in the target image.
-It is an error condition if no image property exists at the specified location.
+The remove operation removes the specified image property in the target image.
+If an image property does not exist at the specified location, an error occurs.

 Example:

-    { "op": "remove", "path": "/login-name" }
+    PATCH /images/{image_id}

+    [
+       {
+          "op":"remove",
+          "path":"/login-name"
+       }
+    ]

+You can also use the remove operation to remove a location from a set of locations that are associated with a specified image ID, as follows:

+Example:

+    PATCH /images/{image_id}

+    [
+       {
+         "op":"remove",
+         "path":"/locations/2"
+       }
+    ]

 * replace

-The "replace" operation replaces the value of the specified image property in the target image with a new value.
+The replace operation replaces the value of a specified image property in the target image with a new value.
 The operation object contains a "value" member that specifies the replacement value.

 Example:

-    { "op": "replace", "path": "/login-name", "value": "kote" }
+    [
+       {
+          "op":"replace",
+          "path":"/login-name",
+          "value":"kote"
+       }
+    ]

 This operation is functionally identical to expressing a "remove" operation for an image property, followed immediately by an "add" operation at the same location with the replacement value.

-It is an error condition if the specified image property does not exist for the target image.
+If the specified image property does not exist for the target image, an error occurs.

+You can also use the replace operation to replace a location in the set of locations that are associated with a specified image ID, as follows:

+Example:

+    PATCH /images/{image_id}

+    [
+       {
+          "op":"replace",
+          "path":"/locations",
+          "value":[
+             "scheme5://path5",
+            "scheme6://path6"
+          ]
+      }
+    ]